What is Insolvency?

 A licensed insolvency practitioner will not only be able to advise you on the options available but will also be able to act for you or the company as the appointed Office Holder to deal with the company's insolvency.
 Therefore taking advice early is an important step.

-Quite often insolvency does not have to be a terminal affair and the underlying business or company can be saved as a going concern provided that advice and action is taken early.
+More often than not action can be taken before a company, business or individual formally becomes insolvent.
+Also insolvency does not always have to be a terminal affair and the underlying business or company can sometimes be saved as a going concern provided that advice and action is taken early.

-If you would like to discuss your company’s affairs and obtain some free insolvency advice please contact Chris Parkman on 01305 458 383 or email him at chris@purnells.co.uk
+If you would like to discuss your company’s, business' or personal affairs and obtain some free insolvency advice please contact Chris Parkman on 01305 458 383 or email him at help@purnells.co.uk

 Would you like us to give you a call?